Annanardo/Art/README.md

 ### •	Print a bio of the artist (-bio)

-The function of the biography module can be used to explain, in a more understandable and complete way, the life of the artists.
+The function of the biography module can be used to explain, more understandably and completely, the life of the artists.
 Together with the name and the nationality, It puts together some details that can be found in the dataset's columns.
-The function first check if the input we inserted is present in the database, if not the system will warn you and invite you to check if you wrote it correctly.
+The function first checks if the input we inserted is present in the database, if not the system will warn you and invite you to check if you wrote it correctly.
-You can also check the full biography with the Wikipedia's link.
+You can also check the full biography with Wikipedia's link.

 To use the function the user should recall the optional argument: